Kenneth-4/Kenneth-4/README.md

 ---

 ## 🚀 About Me
+- 🧑‍💻 Currently working as Software Developer in Hightower Inc.
 - 🎓 A CS Graduate from Cavite State University Carmona Batch 2025
 - 🌍 Based in Cavite Philippines
 - 🛠️ I am Passionate on building Applications and Websites